Henry James: Early years, 1843–1883

 Between 1855 and 1860, the James household travelled to London, Paris, Geneva, Boulogne-sur-Mer, Bonn, and Newport, Rhode Island, according to the father's current interests and publishing ventures, retreating to the United States when funds were low.
 The James family arrived in Paris in July 1855 and took rooms at a hotel in the Rue de la Paix.
 Some time between 1856 and 1857, when William was fourteen and Henry thirteen, the two brothers visited the Louvre and the Luxembourg Palace.
 Henry studied primarily with tutors, and briefly attended schools while the family travelled in Europe.
-A tutor of the James children in Paris, M. Lerambert, had written a volume of verse that was well reviewed by Sainte-Beuve.
+A tutor of the James children in Paris, M. Lerambert, had written a volume of verse that was well reviewed by Charles Augustin Sainte-Beuve.
 Their longest stays were in France, where Henry began to feel at home and became fluent in French.
 He had a stutter, which seems to have manifested itself only when he spoke English; in French, he did not stutter.